Skip to main content

 • Regular store visits and review by field leaders on matters related to compliance with controlled substance laws.

-• Programmatic use of data analytics to monitor prescribers for outlier prescribing patterns indicative of potential diversion; we have suspended hundreds of prescribers from having controlled substance prescriptions filled at CVS Pharmacy locations.
+• Programmatic use of data analytics to monitor prescribers for outlier prescribing patterns indicative of potential diversion, which has resulted in the suspension of more than 1,250 prescribers from having controlled substance prescriptions filled at CVS Pharmacy locations.

-• Programmatic use of data analytics to monitor for potential indicators of prescription forgery activity; we have a program in place to identify and report forged prescriptions to law enforcement.
+• Programmatic use of data analytics to monitor for potential indicators of prescription forgery activity, including a program in place to identify and report forged prescriptions to law enforcement and, in certain cases, actively participate in investigations.

-• Use of overt camera systems to assist in deterring/investigating diversion; pharmacy areas in over 5,200 CVS stores now have “virtual” 100% camera coverage.
+• Use of overt camera systems to assist in deterring/investigating diversion, including 9,000 CVS stores with camera coverage in the pharmacy area.

 • Programmatic use of data analytics to help ensure optimal store dispensing practices.

-• Programmatic monitoring of store inventory levels to identify potential theft; a team of approximately 200 asset protection investigators conduct investigations of potential diversion.
+• Programmatic monitoring of store inventory levels to identify potential theft, including a team of approximately 200 asset protection investigators who conduct investigations of potential diversion.

-• Routine pharmacy audits with respect to compliance with controlled substance laws; compliance is considered in evaluating pharmacy staff performance.
+• Routine pharmacy audits with respect to compliance with controlled substance laws.

 • Frequent cooperation with state Board of Pharmacy and DEA inspections at our pharmacies.